 ACR Appropriateness Criteria states that external beam radiation is a key component of the curative management of T1 and T2 prostate cancer.
 IMRT is widely used for prostate cancer treatment, achieving highly conformal dose distributions and a high level of precision in treatment delivery.
-Photon energy of at least six MV is recommended for prostate IMRT, and five to nine fields are typically used for a plan encompassing the prostate gland (Zaorsky et al., 2017).
+Photon energy of at least 6 MV is recommended for prostate IMRT, and 5-9 fields are typically used for a plan encompassing the prostate gland (Zaorsky et al., 2017).